-Sandalwood actor Kiccha Sudeep is celebrating his 47th birthday today.
+Sandalwood actor Kiccha Sudeep is celebrating his 25 years in cinema industry.
 After a quiet start to his career, during which he mainly concentrated on expanding his fan-base in the state, Sudeep took a different route of installing himself as a pan-India actor.
 The move came off, and here he is, positioned as a highly celebrated actor in the country.
 In this article, we take a look at ten performances of Sudeep, which we think has enabled him to reach where he is now.

 Although a remake, Sudeep was extremely successful in pulling off this challenging role.
 The character needed a makeover too, and Sudeep aced it in this aspect as well.